Tender, gelatinous and aromatic, Chinese red braised pork belly is scrumptious and comforting. This recipe shows you how to cook it effortlessly.

 - It also makes a wonderful filling for Bing (Chinese pan-baked flatbread) or Gua Bao (half-circle shaped steamed buns).

-Other recipes featuring pork
+Other pork dishes

 Braised Pork Belly (Hong Shao Rou/红烧肉), an Easy Version

 - Cut pork belly into 2-3 cm chunks (about 1 inch).
 Put into a pot then fill with cold water.
 Boil over high heat.

 - Once it starts boiling, you’ll see froth appearing on the surface.
 Skim it off with a spoon.